 Description

-Picture this photograph gracing your living room or study, adding a layer of historical richness that only this classic can provide.
-As you walk past each day, you'll feel the story it tells and the conversations it naturally sparks.
-This print becomes a daily transport to an era of unmatched elegance, creating a visual dialogue between past and present.
+Picture Serge Obolensky gracing your living room or study, adding layers of historical richness that only this classic can provide.
+As you move through your space each day, you'll feel the story it tells and witness the conversations it naturally sparks among your guests.
+This print becomes your daily transport to an era of refined living, creating a visual dialogue between past and present that enriches every moment.
+The photograph serves as a gateway to New York's social history and to the iconic vision of Slim Aarons himself, the photographer celebrated for capturing attractive people doing attractive things in attractive places.
+Your home's atmosphere will be subtly but irrevocably elevated, imbued with classic allure that transforms any space into something extraordinary.

 Reviews